theparssa27/theparssa27.github.io/hardware.md

 <img src="https://github.com/theparssa27/theparssa27.github.io/blob/main/pictures/neopixel.png?raw=true" height="300">

-Our second PCB created was the main PCB.
-The main purpose of the main PCB was to provide a power source for the elements of our circuit.
-Thus is was critical to include a DC Power Jack that recieved power from an power outlet using a power cord.
-Since the ouput of the DC Power Jack was 5V, and the microntroller was required 3.3V as a power source, a regulator was necessary to take 5V and emit a 3.3V source.
-Furthermore, the main PCB includes Button pins and the LED pins required to allow the game to work as intended.
-These header was connect to the IC of the Microntroller which was also located on the PCB.
+Our second PCB created was the Central PCB.
+One purpose of this PCB was to provide a power source to the elements of our circuit.
+It was critical to include a DC Power Jack that received power from an power outlet using a power cord.
+Since the output of the DC Power Jack was 5V, and the microcontroller required 3.3V as a power source, a regulator was necessary to take 5V and emit a 3.3V output.
+Furthermore, the Central PCB includes Button pins and the LED pins required to allow the game to work as intended.
+These header was connect to the IC of the Microcontroller which was also located on the PCB.
+The IC was programmed to include the game logic.

 ...
 Rough draft of this section
 <li>Describe the TI MSP430 microcontroller</li>